This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Expression in Vivo”.

 Explanation: Initiation codon is present in all expression vectors, but few are also having termination codons.
 It is necessary to stop high levels of transcription.

-9. Termination codon is required for stopping high levels of transcription of other region such as _______ which might interfere with ____ of the vector.
+9. Termination codon is required for stopping high levels of transcription of other regions such as _______ which might interfere with ___________ of the vector.

 a) origin, replication